Five Tax Secrets to Avoid IRS Difficulties

 The IRS may cut a deal on taxes owing, including all penalties and interest if you qualify.
 The requirements are rigid; however, it is in their best interest to get you back in the system as a current taxpayer and to collect on old taxes owing.

 The fine print requires you to file your tax returns and pay on time for the next five years.
 If you don’t, the IRS then revokes the deal and bills you for the original amount, plus interest and penalties.

 Many of my “offers in compromise” presented to the IRS on your behalf are accepted.
-Let Howard Choder, Enrolled Agent, assist you.
+Let Taxman and Associates assist you.
+Howard worked for the IRS for fifteen years and is familiar with all its inner workings.
 You owe it to yourself to take action and rid yourself of all IRS problems.